jazzsequence/museum-core/readme.txt

 == Description ==

-AP-Museum_Core will be the core framework behind all commercially-released <a href="http://museumthemes.com">Museum Themes</a>.
-It supports all built-in WordPress theme options like post thumbnails, post formats, custom backgrounds, etc.
+AP Museum Core will be the core framework behind all commercially-released <a href="http://museumthemes.com">Museum Themes</a>.
+It uses a responsive design and supports all built-in WordPress theme options like post thumbnails, post formats, custom backgrounds & header, etc.

 == Installation ==